steqeq/0000/README.md

 #### Installing ROCm on the system

-If you installed previous version of ROCm, it need to be [un-installed first](https://github.com/RadeonOpenCompute/ROCm#how-to-un-install-rocm-from-centosrhel-74).
+It is recommended to [remove previous rocm installations](https://github.com/RadeonOpenCompute/ROCm#how-to-un-install-rocm-from-centosrhel-74) before installing the latest version to ensure a smooth installation.

 At this point ROCm can be installed on the target system.
 Create a /etc/yum.repos.d/rocm.repo file with the following contents: